pruthvi-naskanti/Attendance-Manager/README.md

  It Contains Admin and Facutlty

  Based on Selection you should be providing the Username and password.
- If it is Admin then it directs you to the prompted screen that contains 8 tabs
+ If it is Admin then it directs you to the prompted screen that contains 8 buttons
  1. ADD STUDENT
  VIEW STUDENT
  REMOVE STUDENT